How this Post Came to Be

-Love.
 Let love into your heart, a lot like the description of the way a dog can make your heart feel when you get home.
 The more you welcome love, the less you will feel the need to control everything.
 When you view life from a place of love, you open new doors.

 Oh, this one can be difficult.
 Especially for my type-A friends.
 We’ve lived a life trying to control as much as possible.
 However, we can’t force anything to happen that isn’t meant to be.
 And, while it can be hard to accept, often even greater things end up happening… we just have to be patient and allow the Universe to provide.

-Journal.
 Writing out your thoughts, dreams, and desires.
 Allow your subconscious to guide you.
 This can be a practice of answering a specific question or simply letting the pen guide you.
 If you are looking for some journal prompts, Ashley Looker has so many great ones.
 She is kinda a journaling fanatic—in the best way possible!

 Write down your intentions and release them to the Universe.
 This can be done in a ritual type of fashion.
 Or, can just simply written down.

 The Universe Knows Best